octo-technology/OpenTezos/docs/ligo/examples.md

 Let's create an `indice_types.ligo` file to put all the needed type definition.

-- `indiceStorage` is of integer type which can be the value of an equity.
+- `indiceStorage` is an integer type that can have the value of an equity.
-- `indiceEntrypoints` that determine how the contract will be invoked:
+- `indiceEntrypoints` determine how the contract will be invoked:
-  - By increasing the contract storage value with `Increment of int`.
+  - By increasing the contract storage value using `Increment of int`.
   - By decreasing it with `Decrement of int`.
-  - By sending this value to another contract that would have called it, with `SendValue of unit`.
+  - By sending the value to another contract that has called it, using `SendValue of unit`.
 - `indiceFullReturn`that determines the return type of the main function.

 ```js